 Founder and Executive Officer

 Chareyl Moyes is an executive director at Haitian Roots and one of the founders of the organization.
 Her youngest son, Robby, was adopted from a Haitian orphanage when he was 18-months old.

-Moyes has worked as a program manager for the Wasatch International Adoption Agency since 2004.
+Chareyl has worked as a program manager for the Wasatch International Adoption Agency since 2004.
 She is the program director for the Haiti program and has worked with Ethiopia, Guatemala and domestic adoption programs.
-She has served on the joint council for International Children Services and as the Haiti Caucus Chair for the National Council for Adoptions (NCFA).
+She has served on the Joint Council for International Children Services and as the Haiti Caucus Chair for the National Council for Adoptions (NCFA).

-Born and raised in Portland, Oregon, Moyes now lives in Ogden, Utah.
+Born and raised in Portland, Oregon, Chareyl now lives in Ogden, Utah.
 In her free time, she enjoys spending time with her children and grandchildren.
-She loves to travel with her husband, especially to the Oregon coast, bear lake and of course, to Haiti.
+She loves to travel with her husband, especially to the Oregon Coast, Bear Lake and of course, to Haiti.